 Companies should also provide a placement at their premises (for a minimum of three months over the 4 years of an award), co-supervision for the student, plus funding to cover the costs of travelling to and from the company and any accommodation or subsistence costs for the student while on placement.
 Students can spend more than three months with the company.
 If you are considering much longer placements, please check the relevant research organisation regulations as there will probably be a minimum amount of time that the student needs to spend at the university in order to remain registered for the higher degree.

-Q5: Are companies required to sign a contract with the collaborating university?
+Q5: Are companies and academic partners required to sign a Collaboration Agreement?

 Q6: How much is the student stipend?